A Motorcycle Moving Forward Is Like Motorcycle Marketing Moving a Biker Company Forward.

 What Not to do with Facebook Ads

 What’s your paid social media holiday marketing plan for your motorcycle company?
-Below are some holiday sales ad strategies that often make the difference between a profit and a loss.
+Below are some holiday ad strategies and tips that often make the difference between a profit and a loss.

 First, you or your social media marketer must know your biker target audience.
 Your social audience and website tools can help in this area.

 Importantly, it is better if your social media marketer rides and knows the biker world.
-You will find that marketers who are riders have more knowledge than passengers.
+You will find that marketers who are riders have more knowledge than those who are passengers.
 This gives them more insight into your products and target audience.

 If you don’t know your target audience, doing paid ads during the holidays isn’t the time to find out.
 One of many reasons is that you are bidding on this limited number of ad spaces.
-And during the holidays there is the most competition.
-Therefore, this is when your cost per impression (CPI), cost per engagement (CPE), cost per click (CPC), etc., are the most expensive.
+And during the holidays, there is the most competition.
+Therefore, this is when your cost per impression (CPI), cost per engagement (CPE), cost per click (CPC), etc., are at their highest.

-In addition, your search and website consultant must be an expert on the social platform’s advertising software you plan to advertise.
+In addition, your search and website consultant must be an expert in the social platform’s advertising software you plan to use.
 If they aren’t, you can lose big.

-This can be in your targeting, product or service ads and other areas.
+The changes can be in your targeting, product or service ads, ad text, or other areas.
 Plus, you don’t want your profit on one social media platform to be canceled out by the loss on another, or you’d be spinning your wheels.

 Stages of the Buyer’s Journey